 Since its establishment in 2009, Indonesia Eximbank has made continuous progress in fulfilling its mandate of boosting national export.
 The following are some of our achievements.

-Indonesia Eximbank’s code of conduct contains a set of principles abbreviated as TRUST.
-TRUST reflects the institution’s core corporate culture, and is aimed at creating an institution built on optimal work ethics, responsibility and productivity.
+Indonesia Eximbank’s code of conduct contains a set of principles abbreviated as APIK.
+APIK reflects the institution’s core corporate culture, and is aimed at creating an institution built on optimal work ethics, responsibility and productivity.

 A comprehensive organization structure, along with policies and sufficient SOPs, is one component of Indonesia Eximbank’s risk exposure management.